 Outstanding home repairs

 Broken plumbing, peeling paint and exposed wiring?
 Expect nothing less than a less-than-impressive home value for you as the seller.
-It is in the seller’s own interest to rectify these kinds of issues before the valuation and
+It is in the seller’s own interest to rectify these kinds of issues before the valuation and listing.